robotframework/robotframework/doc/userguide/src/CreatingTestData/UsingTestLibraries.rst

 Libraries to import can be specified either by using the library name or the path to the library.
-These approaches work the same way regardless is the library imported using the :setting:`Library` setting or the :name:`Import Library` keyword.
+These approaches work the same way regardless if the library is imported using the :setting:`Library` setting or the :name:`Import Library` keyword.

 Using library name